Complete Withdrawal and Leaves of Absence

 Reactivation can be requested 60 days prior to your return to the U.S. You must contact an international student advisor to request reactivation of your SEVIS record before returning.
 If your SEVIS record is still terminated when you arrive at the port of entry, you may not be permitted to enter the U.S.

 If you were absent from the U.S. for more than 5 months, you will not be able to use your current I-20 for re-entry into the U.S. OIA will create a new SEVIS record for you, and send you a new I-20.
 This means:

 - You will need to submit updated financial documentation to OIA.

 - OIA will need information from your academic advisor about your expected graduation date.

-- You will need to apply for a new visa stamp, even if you still have a non-expired stamp in your passport.
+- You will need to apply for a new visa stamp, if the F-1 visa stamp in your passport has expired.

 - You will be limited to entering the U.S. within the 30 days before your I-20 start date.

 - You will need to wait a full academic year (one fall and one spring semester) before gaining eligibility for Practical Training (CPT or OPT).